Rza-O/Library-Management-System-Fullstack/Backend/README.md

-# 📚 Library Management System
+# 📚 Library Management System Backend

 A full-featured RESTful Library Management System built with **Node.js**, **Express**, **TypeScript**, and **MongoDB (Mongoose)**.
 It supports core functionalities such as book management, borrowing system with availability tracking, data aggregation, and flexible querying.